 A. Physical Properties of Cement

-Higher fineness denotes that there is more area for cement water reaction resulting increase in strength.
+Higher fineness denotes that there is more area for cement-water reaction resulting in an increase in strength.

-The capacity of not changing of properties of the material like change in volume; when water is added upon it is soundness.
+The capacity of not changing of properties of the material like change in volume; when water is added to it, is soundness.

 A few reasons for unsoundness are :